 - 1. Prescriber's written authorization.
 If it is a prescription drug, the prescriber's signature on the JFK form is also required.
 The legal prescriber's directions on the prescription or non-prescription label specify the student, medication dosage, administration instructions, and date. - 2.
 Parents' written authorization.
 A parental signed and dated statement on file at school authorizing medication administration in accord with the prescription or non-prescription medication instructions.
 The authorization includes a statement on side effects experienced, possible side effects, individual instructions, permission to contact the prescriber as needed, and permission to share medication information with appropriate school personnel.
 Medication administration authorizations are renewed annually and updated immediately as changes occur.
 A school nurse and/or school employee may accept a faxed parent or health provider signature requesting medication administration or any change in medication administration as long as the nurse or employee doesn't have any question about the authenticity of the signature. - 3.
 The parent will safely deliver the medication to and from school, and the parent will be notified when more medication is needed. - 4.
 The labeled medicine is in the original container with the original label as dispensed or the manufacturer's label.
-The parent provides the labeled medication and supplies. - 5.
+The parent provides the labeled medication and supplies. - a.
+Extra medication may be kept at school and administered, as needed per parent request, if a child forgets to take their morning medication normally administered at home.
+The same guidance applies as other medication. - 5.
 Ongoing communication among the individuals administering medication. - 6.
 Confidentiality of medication information. - 7.
 Maintain a record of administration. - 8.
 Store medication in a secure area or as authorized. - 9.
 Advise the parent or guardian at the completion of medication administration to arrange for safe delivery of all unused medication back to the home.
 All unused medication must be picked up by the parent or guardian.
 If medication is still at the school 14 days after the end of the school year, the medication may be discarded by school staff.